zzonyo/trust-docs-test/source/index.html.md

 | err-code        | string    | The error code (only for rejected order)    |
 | err-msg}]       | string    | The error message (only for rejected order) |

-If client order ID duplicates with a previous order (within 24 hours), the endpoint responds that previous order's Id and client order ID.
+If client order ID duplicates with a previous order , the endpoint responds that previous order's Id and client order ID.

 ## Submit Cancel for an Order